balanced/www.balancedpayments.com/contents/stripe/faq.md

 ### <a href="#what-about-pricing" name="what-about-pricing">What about pricing for ACH debits</a>

-Since ACH debits are still in beta on Stripe, please head over to [https://support.stripe.com/email](https://support.stripe.com/email) for questions on pricing.
+Since ACH debits are still in beta on Stripe, please contact [support+balanced@stripe.com](mailto:support+balanced@stripe.com) for questions on pricing.

 ### <a href="#what-happens-to-the-money" name="what-happens-to-the-money">What happens to the money Balanced is holding in reserve for me?</a>